Authored by the expert who managed and guided the team behind the Laos Property Pack

 How much have property prices increased in Laos over the past 12 months?

-Property prices in Laos increased by approximately 4% in USD terms over the past 12 months (January 2025 to January 2026), with a slightly wider range of 3% to 6% depending on the city and property type.
+Property prices in Laos have risen by around 4% in USD terms over the past 12 months (January 2025 to January 2026), which translates to roughly 6% to 10% when measured in kip because inflation in Laos continued to feed into land and construction costs.

 Which neighborhoods have the fastest rising property prices in Laos as of 2026?